pereyrarg11/Drinks/README.md

 - [ ] Translate Drink instructions dynamically with [DeepL API](https://www.deepl.com/en/docs-api)
 - [ ] Social log-in through [Firebase Auth](https://firebase.google.com/docs/auth)

+See the [open issues](https://github.com/pereyrarg11/Drinks/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+You can also simply open a [Feature request](https://github.com/pereyrarg11/Drinks/issues/new/choose).
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project